Gorgias logo

 For example, your customers may send support requests to 3 different email addresses:

 When you receive emails in Gorgias, you can “reply from” any of 3 external email addresses (if you have a verified domain).
-To your customers, your emails appear as though you’re replying from your original support address — there’s no “Gorgias” branding in the Sent To or Reply From address fields.
+To your customers, your emails appear as though you’re replying from your original support address, and you get to manage requests in a single helpdesk, rather than monitoring three separate inboxes.

 Add your external support email to Gorgias